-At Oregon City Dentistry, Oregon City dentist Dr. Brett Johnson and his team offer many filling options.
+At Oregon City Dentistry, Oregon City dentist Dr. Sam Greenstein and his team offer many filling options.
 Fillings are placed to restore or fix areas that have decayed or broken.
 There are many different types of fillings to treat the area, which include amalgam, composite, gold and porcelain.

 Dental amalgam has been around for a long time and is often referred to as “silver filling”.
 Amalgam is a mixture of metals such as silver, copper, mercury and tin.
 There are several other choices that are more esthetic so please ask us about all your choices for restoring your teeth or replacing old fillings.